mspnp/aks-baseline/09-secret-management-and-ingress-controller.md

 1. Wait for Traefik to be ready.

-   > During Traefik's pod creation process, AAD Pod Identity will need to retrieve a token for Azure Key Vault.
-This process can take time to complete and it's possible for the pod volume mount to fail during this time but the volume mount will eventually succeed.
-For more information, please refer to the [Pod Identity documentation](https://azure.github.io/secrets-store-csi-driver-provider-azure/configurations/identity-access-modes/pod-identity-mode/).
+   > During Traefik's pod creation process, Azure Key Vault will be accessed to get the required certs needed for pod volume mount (csi).
+This sometimes takes a bit of time, but will eventually succeed if properly configured.

    ```bash
    kubectl wait -n a0008 --for=condition=ready pod --selector=app.kubernetes.io/name=traefik-ingress-ilb --timeout=90s